Most rewarding ministry

 The role she initially accepted with some apprehension has now become the ministry she finds most rewarding.

-Julie Horgan has been coordinating the Jesus Club at St Paul's Anglican Church for the past 5 years.
+Julie Horgan has been coordinating the Jesus Club at St Paul's Anglican Church since 2014.
 She is also a teacher and wife to Michael.

 St Paul's Anglican Church began planning for a disability ministry under the leadership of Keith Baker, who has a son with disability.
 They had had several rounds of funding to try and employ someone when Julie heard about a new course on 'Disability and the Church' at Mary Andrew's college.
 She remembers how her heart just leaped when she listened to the radio announcement.